sergeMMikh/Eurotherm3200/README.md

 *The project base on [MinimalModbus](https://github.com/SarathM1/modbus.git) and adapted for Eurotherm 3200 series thermo controller.*

-One of the challenges of high temperature electrochemistry is the strict control of the furnace.
-In our laboratory we use different kinds of furnaces for different tasks: from sample annealing to making electrochemistry measurements.
-The biggest problem is an electricity power interrupt.
-In this case, it is very important to obtain all the information in order to make the right decision about saving samples and laboratory equipment.
+One of the challenges in high-temperature electrochemistry is maintaining strict control over the furnace.
+In our laboratory, we employ various types of furnaces for different purposes, ranging from sample annealing to conducting electrochemical measurements.
+The most significant issue we encounter is power interruptions.
+In such instances, obtaining comprehensive information is crucial for making informed decisions regarding the preservation of samples and laboratory equipment.

-The furnace control unit consist of [Eurotherm 3216 controller](https://www.eurotherm.com/products/temperature-controllers/single-loop-temperature-controllers/3200-temperature-process-controller/) and [Raspberry Pi 4 single-board computer](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) connected by USB-RS232 adapter.
+The furnace control unit consist of a [Eurotherm 3216 controller](https://www.eurotherm.com/products/temperature-controllers/single-loop-temperature-controllers/3200-temperature-process-controller/) and [Raspberry Pi 4 single-board computer](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) connected via a USB-RS232 adapter.

 ## Installation